 The amount of allocable arrangement consideration is limited to amounts that are fixed or determinable; therefore, the amount allocated to the licenses was limited to the extent of cash received.
-As a result, during the years ended December 31, 2013, 2012 and 2011, the Company recognized \$0.7 million, \$10.7 million and \$25.3 million, respectively, related to the license fee and know-how.
+As a result, during the years ended December 31, 2014, 2013 and 2012, the Company recognized \$1.6 million, \$0.7 million and \$10.7 million, respectively, related to the license fee and know-how.
 The Company will recognize the amounts allocated to research and development services as revenues under the agreements as the related services are delivered and as reimbursements are received.
-During the years ended December 31, 2013, 2012 and 2011, the Company recognized \$4.4 million, \$3.9 million and \$2.7 million, respectively, of revenue related to contract services delivered.
+During the years ended December 31, 2014, 2013 and 2012, the Company will recognize \$7.8 million, \$4.4 million and \$3.9 million, respectively, of revenue related to contract services delivered.
 The Company will recognize as revenue the amounts allocated to the sales of drug product when the sale of that drug product has met all required specifications and the related title and risk of loss and damages have passed to Astellas.
-During the years ended December 31, 2013, 2012 and 2011, the Company recognized \$1.2 million, \$1.8 million and \$0.0 million, respectively, of revenue related to drug product delivered.
+During the years ended December 31, 2014, 2013 and 2012, the Company recognized \$5.5 million, \$1.2 million and \$1.8 million, respectively, of revenue related to drug product delivered.
 The Company is eligible to receive additional cash payments upon the achievement of specified regulatory and commercial milestones.
-The Company has determined that each of the regulatory and commercial milestones meets the definition of a milestone and that each milestone is substantive in accordance with the milestone method of revenue recognition.
-Accordingly, the Company expects to recognize such regulatory and commercial milestone payments as revenues under the agreements upon achievement of each milestone.
+The Company has determined that each of the regulatory and commercial milestones meets the definition of a milestone and that each milestone is substantive in accordance with the milestone method of revenue recognize.